 Jack, of Jack Brooks: Monster Slayer, had his family killed in front of him by a monster when he was a child.
 He ran, the only thing he could do, but it's eaten at him ever since, fueling his Unstoppable Rage and inspiring him to step up to become a hero.

-Johnny Guitar's main characters Vienna and Johnny "Guitar" Logan have dark pasts dealing with their former lives as a prostitue and a ruthless gunslinger.
+Johnny Guitar's main characters Vienna and Johnny "Guitar" Logan have dark pasts dealing with their former lives as a prostitute and a ruthless gunslinger.

-O-Ren Ishii from Kill Bill lost both of her parents to vicious Yakuza gangsters at the age of seven and then getting her revenge just four years later.
+O-Ren Ishii from Kill Bill lost both of her parents to vicious Yakuza gangsters at the age of seven and then got her revenge just four years later.

 Kin (2018): Milly's and Elijah's parents had abused them (though Elijah doesn't remember this, since he was just a baby).
 She ran away from her parents, he was adopted by another family.